 Whether your company succeeds or not depends on your customers.
-However, their number is not the only factor you should be paying close attention to as their satisfaction is equally important.
-Sending out surveys to every customer is a great way to make sure you meet their expectations but analysing the answers is a highly time-consuming process.
+However, the number of customers is not the only factor you should be paying close attention to as their satisfaction is equally important.
+Sending out surveys to every customer is a great way to make sure you meet their expectations, but analysing the answers is a highly time-consuming process.
 A business intelligence tool does that automatically, enabling you to generate valuable reports and spot any responses with low scores.

 - More efficient operations

-It is possible that you are wasting hours of your work on business operations which do not provide your company with expected results.
+It is possible that you are wasting time on business operations which do not provide your company with expected results.
 Analysing the internal workflow, you become capable of noticing every opportunity you might be missing.
-There is no need to measure the productivity of your team or your own basing it on your gut feeling when accurate data has all the answers you need.
+There is no need to measure the productivity of your team when accurate data has all the answers you need.